City of Ipswich

 - A smaller percentage of local workers who walked only (1.7% compared to 3.3%)

-The largest changes in the method of travel of work of the workforce in the City of Ipswich between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the City of Ipswich between 2011 and 2016 were:

 - Car, as driver (+6,536 local workers)

 - Walked only (-208 local workers)

 - Other - multiple methods (+136 local workers)